nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 This feature allows members to be added to and deleted from a group.
 It is achieved by the following operations:

-- Model#addMember(Name, GroupName) - Adds the person with the input name to the group with input group name.
+- Model#addMember(Name, GroupName) - Adds the person with the input name to the group with input groupname.
-- Model#deleteMember(Name, GroupName) - Removes the person with the input name from the group with the input group name.
+- Model#deleteMember(Name, GroupName) - Removes the person with the input name from the group with the input groupname.

 Given below is an example usage scenario and how groups are added/deleted at each stage.